Faces of Laradon: Classroom 10’s Volunteer Story

 The air in the Rocky Mountain Food Bank warehouse hums with passion and excitement.
-Volunteers line tables of produce, their hands a blur as they fill bags with celery, carrots, onions, and oranges.
-Amidst the action, one particular group sticks out, working a little bit harder than the rest (and having a little bit more fun)—three Laradon students.
+Volunteers line tables of produce, their hands a blur, as they fill bags with celery, carrots, onions, and oranges.
+Amidst the action, one particular group sticks out, working a little bit harder than the rest (and having a little bit more fun than the rest)—three Laradon students.

-These Classroom Ten students, who navigate their own unique challenges each day, have carved out time each week to contribute to their community.
+These Laradon students, who navigate their own unique challenges each day, have carved out time each week to contribute to their community.
 Each student has found their niche, embracing their role with infectious enthusiasm.

 Jose is found putting produce into bags while dancing around and singing to 2000s throwback hits.
 Junior is weighing bags making sure each bag is perfect, offering a cheerful word of encouragement to every passerby.
 And Christian is handing out high fives and filling the bags to the perfect amount.